VulshokBersrker/Destiny2Manifest-JS/README.md

 ```

 # Step 3 - My data is smaller now.
 Is that it?
-Not yet, there are a few duplicate entries in the data.

-There are repeats of a lot of weapons that do not have a screenshot variable.
-This will cause the imageURL value in your new data to have a broken URL value.
-The function I created to remove those Dups is called:

-**remove_Dups_from_Editted_Data_Inventory()** and **remove_Dups_from_Editted_Data_Lore()**
+You can remove duplicate entries from the database, but some items have been re-released and have different lore.
+It would take a lot of work to select only the items that are the same weapon/armor but have different lore.

 # Step 4 - You now have much smaller JSON data files with all the Destiny Lore data you need
 There are a few other things you can do, like merging the Lore and Inventory files into one.
 You can also make a function for later to find all the new lore entries when new things are added to the game.

-My functions may not be the most optimzed, but they do work at least.
+My functions may not be the most optimzed.

 If you have any questions, you can find me on [Twitter](https://x.com/VulshokB).